Founder & President

 Sonja Ingram is an archaeologist and a historic preservationist.
 She is the Chief Operating Officer for the Danville Museum of Fine Arts and History and is responsible for planning, coordinating, and directing all museum operations and programming.

 As principal consultant at Every Museum a Civic Museum, Sarah Jencks works with museums and museum educators to help them find their authentic civic missions and see the possibilities for igniting and enacting the collective impact of museum education in schools.

 Cameron Patterson is Vice President for Student Affairs for Longwood University and Senior Partner for Strategic Initiatives for the Robert Russa Moton Museum, a National Historic Landmark located in Farmville, Virginia, where he was previously Executive Director.

-Doris Hester is a native of Clarksville, Virginia and graduated from the HBCU, St. Paul’s College in Lawrenceville, Virginia.
+Doris Hester was a native of Clarksville, Virginia and graduated from the HBCU St. Paul’s College, in Lawrenceville, Virginia.
 She received her Master of Arts degree in Higher Education from Longwood University and a Master of Arts degree in Education Mathematics from Syracuse University.
-Retired, Mrs. Hester practiced as a teacher and high school principal in Virginia for more than forty years.
+Mrs. Hester practiced as a teacher and high school principal in Virginia for more than forty years.
 Her extensive range of participation and policy-making within community agencies include serving on the Board of Directors of the YMCA, the Sixth Multi-Jurisdictional Grand Jury, and the United Negro College Fund committee.
-Mrs. Hester is an anchor in Mecklenburg County, Virginia for bridging communities in diversity, patience, and understanding.
+Mrs. Hester was an anchor in Mecklenburg County, Virginia, for bridging communities in diversity, patience, and understanding.